max-kay/pba/report/report.typ

 == Considerations about the parameter space

-Lets consider the Boltzmann factor of a system where the hamiltonian $cal(H)$ can be described by the sum of two energies multiplied by the functions $s_1$ and $s_2$ on the state of the system $sigma$.
+Lets consider the Boltzmann factor of a system where the hamiltonian $cal(H)$ can be described by the sum of two energies multiplied by two functions $s_1$ and $s_2$ on the state of the system $sigma$.
 $ cal(H) (sigma) = J_1 s_1(sigma) + J_2 s_2(sigma) $
 Lets define two new variables $J'$ and $T'$ such that $J_2 J' = J_1$ and $J_2 T'= k_b T$.
 $ exp( - (cal(H)(sigma))/(k_b T))